iconoir-icons/iconoir/CONTRIBUTING.md

 ## Pull Requests

-> :information_source: **Note:** At the moment we are not accepting pull requests containing _**icons**_.
-The best way to contribute an icon is to create an issue with a screenshot and link to an SVG of your icon.
+> :information_source: **Note:** At the moment, to keep consistency, quality, and make the whole process time-efficient, we are not accepting pull requests containing icons.
+You can open an issue to request a new icon.

 Pull requests for new features, bug fixes, etc. are often appreciated.